Shi-morrison/JobX/PLAN.md

 - [x] Returns top 20 problems sorted by frequency with title, difficulty, URL, frequency%, acceptance%
 - [x] Stored in `InterviewPrep.technical_questions["LeetCode"]` as formatted strings
 - [x] Passed to Claude as context so technical questions are grounded in real company-specific data
-- [x] Fallback: if company not found, logs a dim message and Claude generates questions from JD only
+- [x] Fallback: if company not in dataset, `fetch_top_problems()` aggregates across Amazon/Google/Meta/Microsoft — deduplicates by title, ranks by cross-company frequency.
+Claude is told these are general problems, not company-specific.
 - [x] 12 pytest tests in `tests/test_leetcode.py` — all passing

 **What was built:**